Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # Type of Identity service backend (sql or ldap). ['sql', 'ldap']
 CONFIG_KEYSTONE_IDENTITY_BACKEND=sql

-# URL for the Identity service LDAP backend.
+# LDAP服务器URL | URL for the Identity service LDAP backend.
 CONFIG_KEYSTONE_LDAP_URL=ldap://192.168.0.101

 # User DN for the Identity service LDAP backend.
 Used to bind to the